Abington Mulching Services

 Seasonal Mulching Calendar & Weather Timing for Abington's Climate Zone 6b

-Abington’s climate, classified as USDA Zone 6b, features cold winters, warm summers, and variable precipitation.
-The optimal mulching calendar includes spring installation (Apr-May after the last frost, typically mid-May), fall application (Oct-Nov for winter protection), and summer refreshes (Jun-Aug) in high-decomposition areas.
-Weather conditions such as soil moisture, temperature, and wind speed (<15 mph) should be considered for effective application.
-Nor’easters, freeze-thaw cycles, and summer droughts influence mulch longevity and maintenance needs.
-Organic mulches require refreshing every 1-2 years, with faster decomposition in sandy soils.
-Schedule maintenance and inspections seasonally, and coordinate with the Abington Parks and Recreation Department
+Abington is located in USDA Zone 6b, with a climate influenced by Nor'easters, freeze-thaw cycles, and coastal weather.
+The optimal mulching calendar includes spring installation (Apr-May after the last frost, typically mid-May), fall application (Oct-Nov for winter protection), and summer refreshes (Jun-Aug) for high-decomposition areas.
+Weather conditions such as soil moisture, temperature, and wind speed (<15 mph) should be considered during application.
+Annual refresh is recommended every 1-2 years for organic mulches, with faster decomposition in sandy soils.
+Maintenance includes seasonal inspection, storm damage assessment, and plant-specific timing to avoid mulching during flowering periods.
+For local weather updates, consult the NWS Boston/Norton.

 500 Gliniewicz Way, Abington, MA 02351